lmhale99/iprPy/iprPy/calculation/point_defect_mobility/README.md

 - 2019-8-09: Calculation created by Jacob Hechter.
 - 2024-4-24: Calculation updated to current iprPy, and code and methodology cleaned up.
+- v0.12.0: Method updated to support the LAMMPS library interface.

 ### Additional dependencies

 ### Disclaimers